AdobeDocs/analytics.en/help/components/metrics/identified-people.md

 ## How this metric is calculated

-If a new visitor is identified by the stitching service (the hit is tied to a specific new person), then this metric will increment.
+If a new visitor is identified by the stitching service (the hit is tied to a specific new person), then this metric increases.